ha5dzs/volciclab-utilities/OptiTrack/Readme.md

 This function gets the latest rigid body data from the system. `natnet_object` is the object you created using `volciclab_optitrack_init()`.
 In this function, you can get a single or multiple rigid body data, and you can refer to them with either IDs, or by their names as array. **Please do not mix numbers and strings in a single in the input argument.**.

 For example, let's say that you have two rigid bodies in the system: 'Bonkers Conkers' and 'Jimi Matala'.
-The IDs are '1', and '2', respectively.
+The IDs are '1', and '2', respectively, but the ID could realistically be any number.

 You can get a single rigid body data using: